oroinc/documentation/user_doc/back_office/system/entities/create_entities.rst

 2. Click **Create Entity** on the top right of the page.
 3. In the **General Information** section, provide the following information:

    - **Name** --- Type the entity name.
 The name must be at least 5 characters long and contain only numbers and alphabetic symbols.
 The first symbol must be a letter.
-The name cannot be a `reserved SQL word <http://msdn.microsoft.com/en-us/library/ms189822.aspx>`_.
+The name cannot be a |reserved SQL word|.

    .. caution:: The name must be unique for every custom entity created, otherwise partial update of the existing entity and failure of the schema update may occur.